osardena/osardena.github.io/README.md

 # Osardena.github.io

-To view website use this URL https://osardena.github.io/personsite-master/
+To view website for Mini 2 use this URL https://osardena.github.io/personsite-master/ To view website using Bootstrap for Mini 3 this URL https://osardena.github.io/bootstrapsite/